osilander/203.311/Week10/Week10.md

 Dimensional reduction is an important technique.
 In fact when you have any biological samples that have a large number of variables, e.g.
 - microbiome samples with hundreds of different bacteria
 - genotype data for individuals with hundreds of different SNPs
-- gene expression data from cancer samples for hundreds of differemt genes
+- gene expression data from cancer samples for hundreds of different genes
-- phenotypic data from hundreds of dogs with information on tens of different phenotypes (e.g. height, weight, disposition, leg length, tail length, hair length, coat colour, eye colour, etc.
+- phenotypic data from hundreds of dogs with information on tens of different phenotypes (e.g. height, weight, disposition, leg length, tail length, hair length, coat colour, and eye colour)

-**I would argue that after dimensional reduction is the single most important technique you can apply for visulaisation of the data.** Here, we will focus on two main methods: UMAP and Principal Component Analysis (PCA).
+**I would argue that after dimensional reduction is the single most important technique you can apply for visulaisation of the data.** Here, we will focus on two main methods: Principal Component Analysis (PCA) and UMAP.

 Before reading further, please take five minutes and read [this quick intro to PCA](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues "eigen-who?") before continuing.